MagicMirrorOrg/MagicMirror/.github/CONTRIBUTING.md

 The specific test commands are defined in `package.json`.
 So you can also run the specific tests with other commands, e.g. `npm run test:unit` or `npx jest tests/e2e/env_spec.js`.

+## Pre-commit Hooks

+There is a [Husky](https://typicode.github.io/husky) pre-commit hook that will execute tests and check code linting.
+Should these checks fail, the commit will be rejected.
+It is advised to run the linters and tests above before attempted a commit to ensure they run correctly with your changes.

 ## Submitting Issues

 Please only submit reproducible issues.